Solar information guide

 Gridded spatial data

-- Daily solar exposure
+- Daily solar exposure (bulk supply of all available grids)

 - Monthly and annual solar exposure